WindwardIsland/nosystemd-swap/README.md

 ## Installation

-Clone this repository, and then run the `install.sh` script with the following command:
+Clone this repository, and make whatever necessary changes inside `swap.conf`.

+Then run the `install.sh` script with the following command:
 ```
 $ sudo ./install.sh
 ```